 To begin performing the kettlebell sumo squat, the exerciser must first select an appropriately weighted kettlebell so as to reduce their chance of strain or injury.

-The particular amount of weight needed for this exercise will depend on a variety of factors concerning the exerciser, such as their own relative strength and exercise experience as well as the particular goals of the exerciser in concern to the kettlebell sumo squat.
+The particular amount of weight needed for this exercise will depend on a variety of factors concerning the exerciser, such as their own relative strength and exercise experience as well as the particular goals of the exerciser with regard to the kettlebell sumo squat.

 Once an appropriate amount of weight has been selected, the exerciser will then place the kettlebell on the floor slightly in front of their feet as they enter the starting stance, of which involves the exerciser standing with their feet somewhat wider than shoulder width apart, with their core braced and their head facing forward so as to maintain a neutral spine.